 Factors that increase the risk of a reaction

 While rare, severe, life-threatening allergic or skin reactions may occur.
-Patients taking Fluconazole should be alert to signs of an allergic reaction, like difficulty breathing, hives, or tongue, face, lips or throat swelling.
+Patients taking fluconazole should be alert to signs of an allergic reaction, like difficulty breathing, hives, tongue, face, lips, or throat swelling.

 Patients should also be alert to symptoms of a severe skin reaction such as fever, burning eyes, sore throat, red or purple rash, or blistering or peeling skin.
-Emergency medical attention is required for patients experiencing an allergic or skin reaction.
+Also, emergency medical attention is required for patients experiencing an allergic or skin reaction.

 Discuss your risk factors for a reaction with one of our doctors online.